denoland/publish-folder/README.md

 - `branch` - Branch name to publish to.
 Defaults to "build"
 - `tag` - Tag name to tag the published commit with.
 Does not tag if empty.
+- `tagPrefix` - Tags the repo with a specified tag prefix when the workflow run is for a tag.
+Note: This cannot be specified when specifying a `tag` input.
 - `git-user-name` - Git user.name to use when committing.
 - `git-user-email` - Git user.email to use when committing.